grafana-toolbox/grafana-client/docs/development.md

 ```

 ### Formatting

-When Creating a PR you can run `poe format` which will help remove code style issues and keep the repo clean.
+Before creating a PR, you can run `poe format`, in order to resolve code style issues.

 ## Run Grafana
 ```